Leadership Across Difference

 (P.G.
 Devine et al, Long-term reduction in implicit race bias: A prejudice habit-breaking intervention, Journal of Experimental Social Psychology 48 (2012) 1267–1278; Sapolsky, R. M., (2017) Behave: The Biology of Humans at Our Best and Worst).

-Justice: Promote justice & fairness (not contempt or revenge) when people, organizations, and/or systems violate important rules/principles (e.g., when people harm others, violate their rights, break the law, etc.).
+Justice: Promote justice & fairness (not contempt or revenge) when people, groups and/or organizations violate important rules/principles (e.g., when people harm others, violate their rights, break the law, etc.).
 Some people/groups may not listen to reason, and we need ways to hold them accountable.
 Unfair conditions (e.g., socioeconomically) can breed resentment, polarization, coercive leaders & unrest.
 Ensure that trustworthy institutions, policies & systems enact justice, not just individual decisions.

 (Robert Putnam and David Campbell from American Grace: How Religion Divides and Unites Us, p.
 72 in ePub; Retrieved on Nov 29, 2021 from https://freakonomics.com/podcast/arthur-brooks/; Retrieved on March 9, 2022 from: https://www.nytimes.com/2022/02/16/opinion/sunday/covid-plague-work-labor.html (M.T.
 Anderson, the author of “Feed” and “Landscape with Invisible Hand”); Heather McGhee from The Sum of Us, p.
 451 in ePub; Arthur Brooks from Love Your Enemies p.
 110 in ePub)

-Know Yourself: Examine your multiple identities, talents, strengths, privilege & power (Note: power can go beyond position to include relationships, expertise, etc.).
+Know Yourself: Examine your background, talents, strengths & resources (Note: power can go beyond position to include relationships, expertise, etc.).
 Pay attention to timing- If you feel that interacting across a particular difference will be too difficult/painful at this time, recognize that now might not be the best time to interact.
 At times, directly interacting may actually cause more harm than good.
 Sometimes it’s best to directly address our differences and sometimes it’s best to let them be for the time being.
 Even if you think you are ready, you may hear something upsetting, so do your best to recognize & manage your emotions.
 Pay attention to what may take the conversation off course.
 Have a plan to disengage if things get too heated in a conversation about differences (e.g., calmly saying “thanks so much for speaking to me about this, let’s find another time to talk again”).

 Love Self/Others: Cultivate love & compassion towards yourself, expand it to those you care about, to strangers & even to those you actively dislike or see as “enemies.”
 This can help build trust and build bridges across differences.
 To “will the good of the other” can be extremely difficult, but contempt hurts you & can perpetuate a vicious cycle.